-Carole and Barry Kaye Museum of Miniatures Coupons, Savings and Museum Description for 2018
+Carole and Barry Kaye Museum of Miniatures Coupons, Savings and Ski Resort Description for 2023

 Opened originally in August 1992 as the Petite Elite Miniature Museum and rededicated in June 1994 at a new location on bustling Wilshire Boulevard, the Carole and Barry Kaye Museum of Miniatures delighted visitors for nearly two decades.
 In its day, it was "the premier miniature museum on the West Coast'' and, perhaps, in the world.